 How do I apply primer?

-Pretty much the same way you would apply paint.
+You apply primer pretty much the same way you would apply paint.
 You can apply it with a roller or a brush.
 Or you can just spray it on if it is spray primer.

 Just remember that if you are using a water-based primer, you can clean all of your brushes and supplies with water and if you are using an oil-based primer, you will need to use mineral spirits to clean everything.